hemantmeena2005/invoice-generator/README.md

 ## Support

-For support, please open an issue on GitHub or contact the maintainer.
+For support, please open an issue on GitHub or contact the development team.